Package for astronomical high-contrast image processing.

 Jupyter notebook tutorial

-Tutorials, in the form of Jupyter notebooks, showcasing VIP’s usage and other resources such as test/dummy datasets are available on the VIP-extras repository.
-Alternatively, you can execute this repository on Binder.
-The notebook for ADI processing can be visualized online with nbviewer.
+Tutorials, in the form of Jupyter notebooks, showcasing VIP’s usage and other resources such as test datasets are available in the VIP-extras repository.
+In order to execute the notebook tutorials, you will have to download or clone the VIP-extras repository, and open each tutorial locally with jupyter notebook.
+Alternatively, you can execute the notebooks directly on Binder (in the tutorials directory).
+The first (quick-start) notebook can be visualized online with nbviewer.
 If you are new to the Jupyter notebook application check out the beginner’s guide.

 TL;DR setup guide

 The benefits of using a Python package manager (distribution), such as (ana)conda or Canopy, are many.
 Mainly, it brings easy and robust package management and avoids messing up with your system’s default python.
 An alternative is to use package managers like apt-get for Ubuntu or Homebrew/MacPorts/Fink for macOS.
 We recommend using Miniconda.

 VIP depends on existing packages from the Python ecosystem, such as numpy, scipy, matplotlib, pandas, astropy, scikit-learn, scikit-image, photutils and others.
 There are different ways of installing VIP suitable for different scenarios.

 The easiest way to install VIP is through the Python Package Index, aka PyPI, with the pip package manager.
 Simply run:

 With pip you can easily uninstall, upgrade or install a specific version of VIP.
 For upgrading the package run: